Student Interest Groups

 What are the requirements to start a SIG?

-SIGs must be open to all Northeastern students who are interested in the topic, and may not be restricted by college enrollment, social identity, etc. Before starting a new SIG, please confirm that one does not already exist around that topic.
+1. Student Interest Groups (SIGs) must be open to all Northeastern Silicon Valley students who are interested in the topic and may not be restricted by college enrollment, program of study, social identity, etc.

-To start a new SIG, students must submit a proposal including:
+To start a new SIG, one of the Officers must submit a proposal including:

 • SIG Mission Statement

-• In a paragraph, what is the purpose of your group and how will you achieve it
+• What is the objective of your SIG and how will you achieve it?
+Please describe in 100 words or less.

 • Name